 For the Gaussian, the average density is equal to the density at the mean plus the standard deviation $f\left( {\mu \pm \sigma } \right)$.

 The use of the geometric mean as a metric for the neutral accuracy in the previous section is related to the cross-entropy between the reported probability of the algorithm and the probability distribution of the test set.
-The cross-entropy between a “quoted” probability distribution $\bf{q}$ and the distribution of the test set $\bf{p}$ is \\ In evaluating an algorithm, the actual distribution is defined by the test samples, which for equally-probable independent samples each have a probability of ${p_i} = \frac{1}{N}$.
-Translated to the probability domain, the cross-entropy becomes the geometric mean of the reported probabilities (\ref{geomean}), thus, showing that use of the geometric mean of the probabilities as a measure of accuracy for reported probabilities is equivalent to the use of cross-entropy as metric of forecasting performance.
+The cross-entropy between a “quoted” or predicted probability distribution $\bf{q}$ and the distribution of the test set $\bf{p}$ is

+In evaluating an algorithm, the actual distribution is defined by the test samples, which for equally-probable independent samples each have a probability of ${p_i} = \frac{1}{N}$.
+Translated to the probability domain, the cross-entropy becomes the geometric mean of the reported probabilities \ref{geomean}, thus, showing that use of the geometric mean of the probabilities as a measure of accuracy for reported probabilities is equivalent to the use of cross-entropy as metric of forecasting performance.